 NUR 302.
 FUNDAMENTALS OF CLIENT CARE.
 Entering students are introduced to nursing theory, critical concepts, and skills fundamental to the practice of nursing.
 Opportunities for students to apply required competencies are provided in classroom, campus laboratory, and various health care agencies.
-Prerequisites: Official admission into the School of Nursing.
+Prerequisite: Official admission to the School of Nursing.
 Corequisites: NUR 303, 315.
-Lecture 4 hours, Lab 9 hours.
-7
+Lecture 3 hours, Lab 9 hours.
+6